Can I use my Stock-back card (debit card) at a gas station?

 Yes you can!
-Remember to select Debit when you use your Stock-Back® Card (debit card) at the pump.
+Remember to select Debit when you use your Stock-Back® Card at the pump.
 You can also pay inside at the counter.

 Please note: Gas stations may hold up to $175 when you swipe your card at the pump because they do not know the final amount of the sale.
 Even if your amount is smaller, these charges can be alarming.
-However, the hold usually clears to the correct amount in 2-4 business days.
+However, the hold usually clears to the correct amount within four business days.

 Avoid large holds by paying for your gas inside the station at the register, not the pump.